 Housing Accelerator Fund

 New Westminster was awarded an $11 million grant from the Housing Accelerator Fund (HAF) program.
-This program, established by the Canada Mortgage and Housing Corporation (CMHC), provides financial support that enables the City to advance initiatives aimed at improving the housing approval process, increasing housing supply, and expanding housing choice.
+This program, established by the Canada Mortgage and Housing Corporation (CMHC), provides the City with financial support to advance initiatives aimed at improving the housing approval process, increasing housing supply, and expanding housing choice.

 New Westminster's HAF Action Plan